kelseyhightower/kubernetes-the-hard-way/docs/02-compute-resources.md

 The virtual machines in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) [16.04](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes).
 Each virtual machines will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.

+Note that this tutorial assumes that all virtual machines has a same user.

 The following virtual machines will be setup in this chapter:

 | Name         | vCPU | Ram (MB) | Hostname     | IP Address  |